squint-cljs/squint/README.md

 6
 ```

-Run `npx cherry --help` to see all command line options.
+Run `npx clavascript --help` to see all command line options.

 ## Differences with ClojureScript